-Amyotrophic lateral sclerosis (ALS) is difficult to diagnose early because it may mimic several other neurological diseases.
-Tests to rule out other conditions may include:
+Amyotrophic lateral sclerosis is difficult to diagnose early because it can mimic other neurological diseases.
+Tests to rule out other conditions might include:

-- Magnetic resonance imaging (MRI).
+- MRI.
 Using radio waves and a powerful magnetic field, an MRI produces detailed images of your brain and spinal cord.
-An MRI can spot spinal cord tumors, herniated disks in your neck or other conditions that may be causing your symptoms.
+An MRI can reveal spinal cord tumors, herniated disks in your neck or other conditions that might be causing your symptoms.

 - Blood and urine tests.
-Analyzing samples of your blood and urine in the laboratory may help your doctor eliminate other possible causes of your signs and symptoms.
+Analyzing samples of your blood and urine in the laboratory might help your doctor eliminate other possible causes of your signs and symptoms.

 - Spinal tap (lumbar puncture).
-Sometimes a specialist may remove a sample of your spinal fluid for analysis.
-A specialist inserts a small needle between two vertebrae in your lower back and removes a small amount of cerebrospinal fluid for testing in the laboratory.
+This involves removing a sample of your spinal fluid for laboratory testing using a small needle inserted between two vertebrae in your lower back.

-You may need an integrated team of doctors trained in many areas and other health care professionals to provide your care.
-This may prolong your survival and improve your quality of life.
+You might need an integrated team of doctors trained in many areas and other health care professionals to provide your care.
+This might prolong your survival and improve your quality of life.

-Your doctor may also prescribe medications to provide relief from other symptoms, including:
+Your doctor might also prescribe medications to provide relief from other symptoms, including:

 - Muscle cramps and spasms